neuhaus/distinct/README.md

 2. [Setup a twitter account](https://github.com/neuhaus/distinct/wiki/Setup-twitter-account) with API keys.

+3. Run "sudo -H pip3 install tweepy" to install [tweepy](http://www.tweepy.org/) 3.6.0 (the currently recommended version).

-3. Run `fill_cache.py` if you want to fill a URL cache with the URLs from past tweets.
+4. Run `fill_cache.py` if you want to fill a URL cache with the URLs from past tweets.

-4. Run `distinct.py`.
+5. Run `distinct.py`.
 It will keep running until its interrupted.

 To run multiple instances of the bot, give an extra parameter to both scripts to specify a different configuration file.